In This Article

 How to Use It

-The fact it doesn't fully get rid of cellulite or un-puff eyes permanently doesn't mean it's never brightening.
+The fact that it doesn't fully get rid of cellulite or un-puff eyes permanently doesn't mean it's never brightening.
 "When caffeine is combined with other ingredients, we combine it with ginseng, it can energize the skin and optimize cellular energy to help keep skin hydrated, conditioned and looking fresh," explains Lizz Starr, executive director of global product development for Origins.
 "Not only that, but it's a great anti-irritant and promotes skin smoothing."

 So there you have it: Like most ingredients, there are limits to what caffeine can do for your skin, but it does have incredible value in your skincare routine, so it's worth stocking up on.